 You can use Siri to search for content, including cross-platform searches, though Apple’s library of apps isn’t as diverse as, say, Roku’s.
 You still have access to heavy hitters like Netflix, Hulu, Sling TV, and more recently, Amazon Prime Video (though the app is half-baked compared to other apps on the device).
 Plus, you’ll have access to the iTunes store and your entire iTunes library.
 You can also use intuitive questions and statements for voice-controlled search (“Show me 4K movies on Netflix”) instead of resorting to awkward jargon.

 As far as picture quality goes, the Apple TV can’t be beaten.
 In addition to 4K, it supports HDR in both Dolby Vision and HDR10, so when you select the right content, it truly looks incredible.
-There’s one drawback: The box forces your TV into HDR mode, so standard dynamic range content ends up looking darker than it usually would.
+There’s one drawback: The box forces your TV into HDR mode, so standard dynamic range content ends up looking darker than it usually would (though rumor has it that the yet-to-be-released tvOS 11.2 update will solve this issue).
 Is the Apple TV 4K worth its hefty price tag?
 We’re on the fence there, but if you’re one of those “All Apple Everything” types, this is the streaming device for you.

 The best jack-of-all-trades media streamer